How to install Infrahub Backup

 - Administrative or sudo access on your system

-- kubectl configured with required permissions (for Kubernetes deployments)
+- kubectl configured with permissions to access the Infrahub namespace

 If building from source: